lamont-cookbooks/multipackage/README.md

 ## Definitions

-### multipackage
+### multipackage_install

-This implements an accumulator pattern to gather all its arguments across every cookbook and issue a single `multipackage_install` resource to install all of the gathered packages.
+This implements an accumulator pattern to gather all its arguments across every cookbook and issue a single `multipackage` resource to install all of the gathered packages.
 The resource will be placed in the resource collection at the point where the first definition is encountered -- in other words it will run very early in converge phase as opposed to being implemented as a delayed notification which would run too late for cookbooks to depend upon the packages being installed.